 Provided the Government enjoys the “confidence” of the Legislative Assembly, its advice is invariably accepted and legitimized by the Crown.
 If the Government loses a confidence question raised in the Legislative Assembly, then it must either resign, making way for a new Government to be appointed, or submit to the will of citizens in a general election.

 The Lieutenant Governor holds regular meetings with the Premier, during which she has the right to be consulted, to encourage, and to warn on government matters.
 If either the Lieutenant Governor or the Premier is not available to meet, they may speak by phone.
 These meetings, as with all communications between the Lieutenant Governor and the Government, remain confidential in order to promote an open and productive exchange of views.

 Powers and responsibilities

-In Ontario, the Lieutenant Governor exercises the powers of the Crown, which derive from the written constitution, constitutional convention (political rules of the constitution), and statute law.
-These powers are similar to those of The Queen and Governor General with regard to Parliament and the federal government, and are exercised according to constitutional convention (political rules of the constitution).
+In Ontario, the Lieutenant Governor exercises the powers of the Crown, which derive from the written constitution, the common law including the royal prerogative, and statute law.
+These powers are similar to those of The King and Governor General with regard to Parliament and the federal government, and are exercised according to constitutional convention (political rules of the constitution).

 The Lieutenant Governor:

 Ensures that Ontario always has a Premier who is able to command the confidence of the Legislative Assembly

 Appoints members of the Executive Council (Cabinet ministers) on the advice of the Premier